bigcommerce/catalyst/docs/caching.md

 ### Guest vs. Logged-in Customer Caching

 Catalyst includes paths containing a `/static/page.tsx` file with `export const dynamic = 'force-static';` for generating static pages at build time for guest shoppers.
+These static pages are periodically rebuilt using Incremental Static Regeneration (ISR), without requiring a re-build of the entire storefront.
+The revalidation period is controlled by the same `DEFAULT_REVALIDATE_TARGET` environment variable as the Data Cache.

 - **Guest shoppers**: Requests are rewritten to statically built pages for better performance.
+Pages are periodically rebuilt using ISR.
 - **Logged-in customers**: Dynamic rendering is used, and requests are rewritten to the regular path (`/page.tsx`).

 This setup ensures non-unique, repeatable requests benefit from the performance of static pages while maintaining dynamic rendering when necessary.